1n4r1/1n4r1.github.io/_posts/2020-02-04-MITRE-ATTCK-summary.md

 ### 3. Other Tools / Documents / Videos
 1. <a href="https://mitre-attack.github.io/attack-navigator/">ATT&CK navigator</a><br>
-Navigation and annotation of the ATT&CK for each matrix (However, I have no idea how to use this).<br>
+Navigation and annotation of the ATT&CK for each matrix (However, I have no idea how to use this).
 [![](https://img.youtube.com/vi/pcclNdwG8Vs/0.jpg)](https://www.youtube.com/watch?v=pcclNdwG8Vs)

 2. Official video tutorial